Simple Straw Painting For Kids Inspired by Jackson Pollock

 Optional Step

-If you want to have students use an extra-fine tip sharpie to outline the lines around the paintings, it really can create an interesting effect and design.
+If you want students to use an extra-fine tip Sharpie to outline the lines around the paintings, or even add extra doodles.
 This would be done once the paintings dry and with older children.

 Tips For Success

-- Really emphasize to children that one end of the straw is for dipping in the paint and the other is for their mouth!
-You do not want to get those mixed up or you will see your own children with watercolor paint lipstick!
+- ONLY USE ONE END OF THE STRAW – Really emphasize to children that one end of the straw is for dipping in the paint and the other is for their mouth!
+You do not want to get those mixed up, or you will see your own children with watercolor paint lipstick!

-- It is okay if students blow the paint off of the paper (hence why you may want to cover your tables).
+- MOVE THE PAINT – It is okay if students blow the paint off the paper (hence why you may want to cover your tables).
 The abstract paintings that do this tend to be more successful.

-As long as the paint (such as tempera paint) is watered down enough, it should work.
+As long as the paint (such as tempera paint) is diluted enough, it should work.

 Abstract Straw Painting For Kids